fedeandri/auto-approve-comments/readme.txt

 == Description ==

 Auto approve comments by Commenter (email, name, url), User and Role.

 It has been tested and works well with Akismet and wpDiscuz.

 **Usage**

 1. Open Comments -> Auto Approve Comments
-2. Configure the "Commenter list" and/or the "Users list" (see some examples below)
+2. Go to Settings -> Discussion and check "Comment must be manually approved"
+3. Optionally install and activate Akismet (comments flagged as SPAM will never get auto approved)
+4. Configure your auto approval filters in "Commenters", "Users" and "Roles"
-3. Save and you're done
+5. Save and you're done

-From now on all the commenters listed in one of the lists below will have their comments immediately approved even if you set the comments to be manually approved.
+From now on all the comments that match at least one of the configurations in "Commenters", "Users" or "Roles" will always be auto approved.

-**Commenters list - example**
+**Commenters - example**

 Add one Commenter per line, follow the example below:
 `